 As a result of a $100 million default judgment, hundreds of websites that allegedly sell counterfeit watches are set to be taken down.
 As reported by JCK, the suit was brought on by Richemont brands Cartier, A. Lange & Sönne, Officine Panerai, Roger Dubuis, and Alfred Dunhill who sued last August 6th and won on January 4, 2013.
+It’s important to watch out for fake watch websites.
+More points to consider before buying a Rolex watch help in your research.

 Similar to a $100 million anti-counterfeiting judgment won by Hermes last spring, this judgment is significant for the injunctive relief for closing these websites within three business days preventing sites from being indexed in search engines, and that the defendants’ PayPal account holdings are forfeited to Richemont.